The farm now

-In 2019, May was beginning and the future of Eagle Pond Farm was uncertain.
+In 2019, as May was beginning, the future of Eagle Pond Farm was uncertain.
 Photograph by 603 Estate Sales.

-In 2019, May was beginning and the future of Eagle Pond Farm was uncertain.
+In 2019, as May was beginning, the future of Eagle Pond Farm was uncertain.
 Photograph by 603 Estate Sales.

-As May was beginning in 2019, word began to spread that Eagle Pond Farm was about to be sold.
-Two auctions and an estate sale would also be held within days, stripping the house and barn of their history.
+In May 2019, following Don’s death the year before, Eagle Pond Farm was about to be sold.
+Two auctions and an estate sale would also be stripping the house and barn.
 Feeling they had to do something, without quite knowing what that “something” would be, a hastily-formed group of neighbors, friends, and colleagues in historic preservation came together to save the farm and to ensure that Don and Jane and their work would be remembered here.

-Reinstated where they had been in the house or barn, these things have helped return story, too.
+Reinstated where they had been in the house or barn, these items have returned story, too.
 They range from large and solid to very small: the blue chair in which Don, when not at his desk, spent his days revising manuscripts or dictating letters--and in place again beside the chair, the two frayed

 farm_door_satchel.jpg